pammelang/list-rest/README.md

  - Have a private and public repository for notes

 ### How to run
+Installing dependencies:

 I think we will have to focus on authentication especially, and maybe concurrency?

 Routes will be triggered directly only using URLs

 URLs can be redirected - using triggers